xxaw/HelloWorld/README.md

 # HelloWorld
-still getting usewd to GIT
+still getting used to GIT

+getting there